ServiceWeaver/weaver/website/docs.md

 S1027 14:40:55.210541 stdout d772dcad] This was printed by fmt.Println
 ```

-The logging API is leveragig the control of the application verbosity by
+The logging API offers control over the application logging verbosity via the
-providing a configuration option(`log_level`).
-Nevertheless, for specific
+`log_level` configuration option.
+However, if there are individual components
-components requiring distinct verbosity levels, you can achieve this by
+requiring to operate at different verbosity levels, you can do so by utilizing
-invoking the component built-in `SetLogLevel` method.
+the `SetLogLevel` builtin method.

-For instance if the application log level is set to `debug`(highest verbosity level)
+For instance if the application log level is set to `debug`:
 ```toml
 [serviceweaver]
 log_level = debug